nest/nest-docker/README.md

 ### 1 - Provisioning

+This step is only necessary if you want to build the images directly from the docker files.

     sh run.sh provision VERSION

 Be careful with the version 'all'.
 This really takes a long time.